• Menu

 Cloudy day on the red road.

-Situated on Highway 285, just east of Fairplay, Como makes a great starting point because then you can spend your day in Breck.
+Situated on Highway 285, just east of Fairplay, Como makes a great starting point for the scenic drive into Breck.
 Como doesn’t offer any amenities, so fuel up well before then.
 A former railroad town, Como was connected to Breck only by train in its heyday.

 Boreas Pass was originally the nation’s highest narrow-gauge railroad, running from 1872 to 1938.
 During WWII the train tracks were picked up for resources.
 In 1952 the pass was converted into an automobile-friendly road.

 Take your time on the drive, as the sights are spectacular and the journey is the attraction.
-At the top of Boreas Pass is the Section House, part of a former railroad community of 150, which is presently open during the winter season for rental by cross-country skiers.
+At the top of Boreas Pass is the Section House, part of a former railroad community of 150.
+It is presently open during the winter season for rental by cross-country skiers.

 On the trek down into Breckenridge, you’ll get gorgeous views of the Blue River Valley and the Tenmile Range.
 You’ll also pass the Bakers Tank, another gem from Colorado’s past.